Retirement Village Residents Association of New Zealand

 If your SuperGold card has "CSC" on the back you can use it for health services as well as SuperGold discounts.
 You can get lower cost visits to your general practice for health, injury, and more.

 Make sure you always carry your card to make it easy to get the benefits, like paying less to see your doctor.
-You can also use your card for any children in your care who are under 18 (13 and under are already free).

 If you don't have a Community Services Card, it's worth checking if you can get one.
 You can find out more through the Work and Income website